 Wayland Group Corp.
 (CSE: WAYL, FSE: 75M, OTC: MRRCF)

-Wayland Group Corp. (“Wayland”) is a Canadian cannabis producer which at all times relevant to this action was in the process of expanding its main production facility in Langton, Ontario (the “Langton Facility”).
-This securities class action relates to Wayland conducting multiple offerings thereby raising tens of millions of dollars from investors, and making representations:
+Wayland Group Corp. (“Wayland”) was a Canadian cannabis producer which at all times relevant to this action was in the process of expanding its main production facility in Langton, Ontario (the “Langton Facility”).
+This shareholder class action relates to Wayland conducting multiple offerings thereby raising tens of millions of dollars from investors, and making alleged misrepresentations concerning:

-- About how the proceeds from those public offerings would be used;
+- How the proceeds from those public offerings would be used;

 - Regarding when each phase of the expansion of the Langton Facility would be completed and how much each phase would cost;